LIFE1UP/C-Design-Pattern/README.md

 # C-Design-Pattern
-Easy-to-understand and Maintainable Code Writing.
+Codes which easy-to-understand and maintainable.